 The following steps outline how to calculate the Delta E:

-5. After inserting the values and calculating the result, check your answer with a Delta E calculator.
+5. After inserting the values and calculating the result, check your answer with the Delta E calculator above.

 Example Problem: